 Brush double-coated dogs: You want the undercoat.
 Not guard hair, the stiff spikey top coat.
 Not grass, dirt, dandruff, or worse.
 You want to save only the soft down that grows close to your dog's body.
 When you brush your dog, look at what you collect in the brush.
 Hold a bit of hair against a background of a different color, in good light, and you'll see the difference between the hair and the downy fuzz.
 You'll have to remove those stiff hairs one by one, as leaving them in will give you a prickly yarn.
 Of course, if you want to make a rug, it doesn't matter, so think about what you want your yarn to do for you.
 Collect and sort accordingly.

 Brush and clip single-coated dogs: We speak here of breeds like the Poodle, Afghan Hound, Llasa Apso, Cocker Spaniel.
 Breeds that get haircuts have a soft coat that grows long if you don't keep cutting it.
 Get out that brush (save the brushings too) and keep your dog glowing and tangle free.
 Before too long, he'll have enough length to his coat that he can get "sheared."
 Let your groomer know that you're going to spin it so that she clips carefully.
 You'll need to sort the clipped coat to remove anything short or coarse.
 You want to keep soft locks of somewhat uniform length, with a minimum length of one inch.
-Three to five inches long is even better.
+2.5 to 4 inches long is even better.